ralph-groupscholar/groupscholar-cohort-early-warning/README.md

 - Stores scholar profiles and risk signals in Postgres
 - Imports signals from CSV with idempotent source keys
 - Scores scholars based on severity and recency
-- Generates markdown reports with signal mix and top risk list
+- Generates markdown reports with signal mix, weekly trend, and top risk list

 ## Tech Stack
 - Rust